ISO 27001 Controls – What is the ISO 27001 Standard?

 One problem with ISO 27001 Certification rests with the fact that certification can be expensive, depending on the size of your businesses .
 However, there is a viable alternative to the ISO 27001 standard available to smaller UK businesses.

 IASME Governance is a standard that is similar to ISO 27001.
 However, certification is both easier and less costly.
-ISAME Governance Certification also includes Cyber Essentials Certification and covers basic GDPR data security best practices.
+IASME Governance Certification also includes Cyber Essentials Certification and covers basic GDPR data security best practices.

 How to Get ISO 27001 Certification